Skip to content

 Instructions

-• Preheat the oven to 375°F. Line a muffin pan with liners or spray with nonstick spray.
-Whisk the flour, sugar, pumpkin spice, cinnamon, baking soda, baking powder, and salt in a large bowl.
+• Prep.
+Preheat the oven to 375°F. Line a muffin pan with liners or spray with nonstick spray.

-• Bake for 20 minutes, or until a toothpick comes clean.
+• Bake.
+Bake for 20 minutes, or until a toothpick comes clean.
 Remove from oven and allow to cool on a cooling rack.

 Notes